cybozu-go/neco/docs/update.md

 Updater updates container image and restart `sabakan` in any timing.

+A leader of `neco-worker` uploads assets, OS images and ignitions.

 ### OMSA

 Updater updates container image and restart OMSA service in any timing.